-David L. Ferguson chairs the firm’s litigation department.
-He practices primarily in the areas of employment law, complex business litigation, consumer class actions, product liability, catastrophic personal injury, and civil rights.
+David L. Ferguson is an accomplished trial attorney and chairs the firm’s litigation department.
+He is routinely involved in high stakes litigation across a wide array of practice areas, including, but not limited to, employment law, complex business litigation, class actions, product liability, catastrophic personal injury, civil rights, and regulatory enforcement actions.

 Mr. Ferguson attended North Carolina State University and later received his undergraduate degree in Legal Studies from Nova Southeastern University.
 He received his law degree from Nova Southeastern University Law School.
 While in law school, Mr. Ferguson served as a Staff Member of the Nova Law Review.
 He was also a member of the Moot Court Society and the winner of the Moot Court Intramural Competition.